Gabri432/angular-personal-website/docs/assets/blog-content/stories/this-is-my-story.md

 ## And then CSS and JavaScript...
 So yes, after navigating through CSS with ease, JavaScript was my first programming language.
 (Yes I know, it's a scripting language...yada yada yada...)<br /><br />
 I remember writing my first functions and even learning the JQuery library.
-I switched from making simple animations with HTML and CSS to try to replicate some small programs that actually have a porpuse.
+I switched from making simple animations with HTML and CSS to try to replicate some small programs that actually have a purpose.
 <br /><br />
 A small currency converter, replicating some websites, making even a small game...
 I became so proficient in a couple of months that I was convinced that maybe that could have been my career path.
 <br />